Source: GreenTech Media

 Heat from the IMA collector, which hits temperatures as high as 400° Fahrenheit (204°C), can be used for a variety of industrial process heating applications ranging from feeding heat to existing boilers to preheating dryer intake air or preheating water for clean-in-place sanitation systems like the one used at Copses Farms.

-at the National Renewable Energy Laboratory, slightly more than 50 percent of industrial process heating demand requires temperatures below 300°C (572°F).
+According to researchers at the National Renewable Energy Laboratory, slightly more than 50 percent of industrial process heating demand requires temperatures below 300°C (572°F).
 Concentrating solar technologies like the IMA system could therefore provide heat for many of these use cases such as the production of food, milk and beer.

 America’s craft beer industry, to cite one example, could be an ideal market to turn to solar thermal technology in place of natural gas.
 As of 2018, nearly 85 percent of the Btu consumed by the U.S. beverage sector for boiler and process heat came from natural gas.